-The Center is a Washington, D.C.-based 501(c)(3) organization and its affiliated 501(c)(4) organization is the Council for a Livable World, founded in 1962 by Leo Szilard.
+The Center is a Washington, D.C.-based 501(c)(3) organization.
+Its affiliated 501(c)(4) organization is the Council for a Livable World, founded in 1962 by Leo Szilard.
 For more than 50 years, the Council for a Livable World has been advocating for a more principled approach to U.S. national security and foreign policy.
-The Council’s mission is to increase peace and security and to reduce the threat of nuclear weapons by representing our members in Washington and electing congressional candidates who support our goals.